cacevedo2011/README-Generator/Develop/index.md

 To Install necessary dependencies, run the following command:

-npm i
+_npm i_

 ## Usage

-The code works
+The code Works!!!

-## License

 ## Contributing

+If you want to know about contributing to the repo:

-read the contribution.md
+read the contribute.md

 ## Test